-- 3.1 In light of the fact that the change of use to an HMO would be unlikely to breach the threshold requirements set out in parts B i) and ii) of Policy DMH 5 of the Hillingdon Local Plan: Part Two - Development Management Policies (2020) and the loss of the single family dwelling would not unacceptably undermine the Borough's housing provision, nor result in an over-intensification of HMO uses within the immediate vicinity of the site, the development, although retrospective in nature, is acceptable in principle. - 3.2 The change of use will not have a detrimental impact on the neighbouring properties or the character of the area, and neither would it have a severe impact on the Highways network. - 3.3 The change of use to an HMO has also been demonstrated to be compliant with the other relevant policies within the Local Plan, as well as the London Plan. - 3.4 All tenants benefit from having habitable spaces that meet with the national space standards, as well as external amenity spaces appropriate to the size and use of the plot. - 3.5 Taking the above into account, this planning application for retrospective consent for the change of use to a house of multiple occupation should be approved.
+- 3.1 In light of the fact that the change of use to an HMO (C4) for up to 6 people would be unlikely to breach the threshold requirements set out in Policies DMH 4 and DMH 5 of the Hillingdon Local Plan: Part Two - Development Management Policies (2020) and the loss of the single family dwelling would not unacceptably undermine the Borough's housing provision, nor result in an over-intensification of HMO uses within the immediate vicinity of the site, the development, although retrospective in nature, is acceptable in principle. - 3.2 The change of use will not have a detrimental impact on the neighbouring properties or the character of the area, and neither would it have a severe impact on the Highways network. - 3.3 The change of use to an HMO (C4) for up to 6 people has also been demonstrated to be compliant with the other relevant policies within the Local Plan, as well as the London Plan. - 3.4 All tenants would benefit from having habitable spaces that meet with the national space standards, as well as internal and external amenity spaces appropriate to the size and use of the plot. - 3.5 Taking the above into account, this planning application for consent for the change of use to a house of multiple occupation (C4) for up to 6 people should be approved.